14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Atiu and Mangaia!

 Accommodation on Mangaia (+ Dining Recommendations)

-Travellers have two contrasting but both equally fantastic accommodations to choose from on Mangaia.
+Travellers have one accommodation on Mangaia.
 Babe’s Place offers excellent value with its budget accommodation including three meals a day!
-Alternatively, Mangaia Villas offers more upscale accommodation with a kitchen and ensuite for up to four people.
-Compare the two accommodations in our guide, Where to Stay on Mangaia.
+Learn more about staying here in our guide, Where to Stay on Mangaia.

 Wherever you choose to stay, you’ll have the option to be treated to authentic Cook Islander meals using ingredients harvested from the island!